Slovak Response to COVID-19, Travel Restrictions to The United States of America, and Consular Services at Embassy

 - Slovakia has closed all airports, international trains, boats, and buses.
-The Vienna airport remains open with indirect itineraries to the United States and is accessible by car.
-However, airlines are quickly and drastically canceling flights, check with your airline before you scheduled departure.
-See Embassy Vienna’s website here or the Schwechat website here for more detailed information visit the websites of the Vienna and Prague airports.
+The Vienna and Prague airports remains open with indirect itineraries to the United States.
+However, airlines have drastically reduced their schedule and flights are subject to constant change.
+Check with your airline before your scheduled departure.
+For more detailed information visit the websites of the Vienna and Prague airports.

 Information for American Citizens

 President Trump’s Presidential Proclamation of March 11, 2020 does not pertain to American citizens, legal permanent residents, or their direct family members.
 These groups will not be denied entry to the U.S.

 U.S. Department of State travel advisories on individual countries including Slovakia are available at:

 Adhering to Slovak Visa and Residency Regulations